 - Uses automated means of processing for decision-making (Article 16(3), Personal Data Law).
-When using automated processing for decision-making, the data operator must: - explain the decision-making procedure; - provide the data subject an opportunity to object to the decision; and - explain how the data subject may protect their rights and legitimate interests relating to the processing.
+When using automated processing for decision-making, the data operator must: - explain the decision-making procedure; - provide the data subject an opportunity to object to the decision; - explain how the data subject may protect their rights and legitimate interests relating to the processing; and - explain the legal consequences of the decision-making.

 - Received the data subject's personal data from a third party (Article 18(3), Personal Data Law).
-Unless an exception applies, when a data operator receives a data subject's personal data from a source other than the data subject, before processing the data, the operator must inform the data subject of: - the data operator's name or the name of the data operator's representative, and their addresses; - the personal data processing's purpose and legal basis; - the proposed personal data users; - the data subject's rights (for more on these rights, see Question 13; and - the personal data's source.
+Unless an exception applies, when a data operator receives a data subject's personal data from a source other than the data subject, before processing the data, the operator must inform the data subject of: - the data operator's name or the name of the data operator's representative, and their addresses; - the personal data processing's purpose and legal basis;

+- the proposed personal data users;

+- the data subject's rights (for more on these rights, see Question 13; and

+- the personal data's source.